bgoodwine/HDF5/docs/README.md

 Some additional, but unanalyzed results are in the `results` directory.

+## Chunk cache
+I removed the chunk cache for my experiments, which in many cases significantly speeds up access time for chunked files.
+Future work could include what types of access patterns most benefit from the chunk cache or what factors should be considered when deciding the chunk cache size.

 ## Memory access type
 Memory accesses can be to the computer's [primary memory, like RAM or ROM](https://www.geeksforgeeks.org/random-access-memory-ram-and-read-only-memory-rom/), or [secondary memory, like the computer's hard disk](https://en.wikipedia.org/wiki/Hard_disk_drive).
 A future experiment could involve comparing hard disk (HDD) access to other types of secondary memory (such as SSD).